captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Please give me your credit card.
 ---
 ## ROBYN:
-"The next step requires your
+“The next step requires your
 date of birth
 ---
-and your credit card information."
+and your credit card information.”
 ---
-You don't need it,
+You don’t need it,
 ---
 it is required.
 ---